What Does the Exchange of Contracts Mean?

 The exchange of contracts is a crucial step in the house-moving process and is one of the last stages.
-It occurs when both parties swap and sign the contracts, a legally binding agreement between the buyer and seller and sets the stage for the completion of the transaction.
+It occurs when both parties swap and sign the contracts, which constitute a legally binding agreement between the buyer and seller and set the stage for the completion of the transaction.
+In this blog, we will explore what the exchange of contracts entails, what happens during this process, its timing and duration, and how to prepare for it.

 What is the Exchange of Contracts?

 The exchange of contracts occurs when both the buyer and seller sign and swap contracts, obligating the buyer to purchase the property.
 The buyer typically puts down a deposit, which serves as security.
 If the buyer withdraws from the transaction after the exchange, they will forfeit their deposit.
 Conversely, the exchange protects the buyer if the seller backs out.
+Once the contracts have been exchanged, both parties can agree on a completion date—the date the buyer will receive the keys to the house.

 What happens at the exchange of contracts?

-Previously, the exchange of contracts used to take place in person.
+Previously, the exchange of contracts took place in person.
 Nowadays, it is much more common for both parties’ solicitors to be contacted over the phone.
-The solicitors will read out and finalise the contract.
+The solicitors will read the contract and finalise it.
 This is your chance to vocalise anything you’re unhappy with or any concerns you may have.
-For example, as the buyer, you may share any repairs required in the house you are buying so these can be noted in the contract to hold the seller liable.
+For example, as the buyer, you may share any repairs required in the house you are buying, so these can be noted in the contract to hold the seller liable.
+The solicitors set the completion date, which is when the house is yours, you get the keys, and you can move in.
+If both parties are happy with the date and deal, then the contracts are signed and exchanged.

 Timing and duration

-The time taken from the start of the process to get to the exchange of contracts is usually eight to twelve weeks, while the time between the exchange and the completion day is seven to twenty-eight days.
+There is no set time of day for the contract exchange; it depends on the solicitors’ schedules.
+It can also get pushed back if there are delays and tasks that still need to be completed.
+The time from the start of the process to the exchange of contracts is usually eight to twelve weeks, while the time between the exchange and completion day is seven to twenty-eight days.

 The standard process is as follows: